getAlby/lite/README.md

 ### Creating a new migration

 - Create the migration files: `deno task db:generate`
+- The migration will automatically happen when the app starts.

+### Running Tests

-- Run the migration: `deno task db:migrate`
+`deno task test`

 ## Deployment